-The oil level should be maintained at midpoint of the sight glass.
-If an oil regulator is being used the level should be set within the top half of the sight glass
+The oil level should be maintained at mid-point of the sight glass.
+If an oil regulator is being used the level should be set within the top half of the sight glass.

-The compressor is supplied with an initial oil charge.
 The compressor is supplied with an initial charge of polyolester (POE) lubricant.
 In the field the oil level could be topped up with Mobil EAL Arctic 22 CC.
 The recharge values can be taken from Copeland Selection Software.

-They must be operated with these specific oils only.
+The compressors must be operated with these specific oils only.
 Under no circumstances are ester oils to be mixed with mineral oil and/or alkyl benzene when used with chlorine-free refrigerants.

 Ester oil behaves extremely hygroscopically (see Figure 10), and this influences the chemical stability of the oil.
 The number of start/stop cycles should be limited to 10 per hour.
 A high cycling rate will pump oil into the system and may lead to lubrication failure.
 Oil leaves the compressor at start up regardless of the low oil carry over of the Scroll.
 The short running time is insufficient to return the oil to the compressor and possibly results in a lack of lubricant.

 It must be considered that the entire system will be coated with oil to some extent.
 Oil viscosity changes with temperature.
 System gas velocity changes depending on temperature and load.
 In low load conditions gas velocity may not be high enough to return oil to the compressor.
-System piping should be designed to return oil under all operating conditions, including part loads.
+System piping should be designed to return oil under all operating conditions.

-Figure 10 Absorption of moisture in ester oil in comparison to mineral oil (ppm) by weight at 25°C and 50% relative humidity. h = hours
+Figure 10.
+Absorption of moisture in ester oil in comparison to mineral oil (ppm) by weight at 25°C and 50% relative humidity. h = hours

 The system should be evacuated down to 0.3 mbar/ 0.22 Torr or lower.
 If there is uncertainty, as to the moisture content in the system, an oil sample should be taken from various points and tested for moisture.
-The residual moisture in the installation should be brought below 50 PPM by good evacuation practice (refer to section 32 System Evacuation and Charging Procedure) and the use of a suitable filter drier, with an equilibrium point dryness (EPD) of 50 PPM or less.
+The residual moisture in the installation should be brought below 50 PPM (please refer to section 30 system evacuation and charging procedure) and the use of a suitable filter drier, with an equilibrium point dryness (EPD) of 50ppm or less.
 Sight glass/moisture indicators currently available can be used with the HFC refrigerants and lubricants; however, the moisture indicator will just show the moisture contents of the refrigerant.
 The actual moisture level of POE would be higher than the sight glass specifies.
 This is a result of the high hygroscopicity of the POE oil.